Last Updated on January 18, 2021 by Dave Tudor

 Whatever kit you choose, it’s worth investing in a decent amp and/or headphones, a comfortable drum throne and a set of sticks.
 Also, to prevent your drum kit from sliding around like a hockey puck, particularly on a wooden or laminate floor, we’d recommend either a piece of carpet or a Drum Mat.
 A sound investment.

-Note also that while these are essentially beginner or kids’ electronic drum sets, it’s pretty simple to upgrade the drum sounds by hooking up to dedicated drum software (like EZDrummer from Toontrack or Addictive Drums from XLN Audio) via a computer or simply by upgrading the sound module should you feel the need to.
+Note also that while these are essentially beginner or kids’ electronic drum sets, it’s pretty simple to upgrade the drum sounds by hooking up to dedicated drum software (like EZDrummer from Toontrack or Addictive Drums from XLN Audio) via a computer.

 This is where mesh pads, with their natural, more responsive feel are a real advantage.